Doomlab7/homelab-dev/README.md

 # Production

-> homelab-compose is where my applications are deployed from
+> homelab-mono is where my applications are deployed from

-- Missing: amcrest-sync (should be cron or compose stack?), dashy

-> ansible-playbooks is where my server setup and related playbooks are kept

 ## Assumptions